JarateKing/dotfiles/readme.md

 Setup:

-- the first run will spend time getting packages and thus have a slow startup
-- when you're able, run `M-x all-the-icons-install-fonts` once
 - install https://github.com/davestewart/minimap-font/tree/master
 - install https://www.jetbrains.com/lp/mono/
+- run `emacs`.
+The first run will spend time getting packages and thus have a slow startup.
+It may also require a few restarts if there are any errors.
+- when you're able, run `M-x all-the-icons-install-fonts` once

 Running `_emacs` on NixOS will automatically include LSP servers and any external tools needed.
 It will have a longer startup time though, so regular `emacs` is suited more for quick edits while `_emacs` is suitable as an IDE.